-Teenagers and twenty-somethings have been dubbed the Millennial Generation, or simply Millennials.
+Teenagers, twenty- and thirty-somethings have been dubbed the Millennial Generation, or simply Millennials.
 But what does it mean?
 And how old is too old to be a Millennial?

 Millennials have been characterized in a number of different ways.
 On the negative side, they've been described as lazy, narcissistic and prone to jump from job to job.
 The 2008 book "Trophy Kids" by Ron Alsop discusses how many young people have been rewarded for minimal accomplishments (such as mere participation) in competitive sports, and have unrealistic expectations of working life.

 A story in Time magazine said polls show that Millennials "want flexible work schedules, more 'me time' on the job, and nearly nonstop feedback and career advice from managers."
-Another Time story in May 2013 was harsher.
-Titled "The Me Me Me Generation," it begins: "They're narcissistic.
+Another Time story in May 2013, titled "The Me Me Me Generation," begins: "They're narcissistic.
 They're lazy.
 They're coddled.
 They're even a bit delusional.
 Those aren't just unfounded negative stereotypes about 80 million Americans born roughly between 1980 and 2000.
 They're backed up by a decade of sociological research."
 The article also points out that Millennials may be simply adapting quickly to a world undergoing rapid technological change.

 They have also been described in positive ways.
 They are generally regarded as being more open-minded, and more supportive of gay rights and equal rights for minorities.
 Other positives adjectives to describe them include confident, self-expressive, liberal, upbeat and receptive to new ideas and ways of living.